divineniiquaye/flight-routing/README.md

 ---

 All of `Flight\Routing\Route` has a restful implementation, which specifies the method selection behavior.
-Add a `__restful` prefix to a route name or use `Flight\Routing\RouteCollector::resource` method to automatically prefix all the methods in `Flight\Routing\Interfaces\RouteCollectorInterface::HTTP_METHODS_STANDARD` with HTTP verb.
+Add a `__restful` prefix to a route name or use `Flight\Routing\RouteCollector::resource` method to automatically prefix all the methods in `Flight\Routing\Interfaces\RouteListInterface::HTTP_METHODS_STANDARD` with HTTP verb.

 For example, we can use the following controller: